BSOI wafers – Bonded SOI

 Thanks to Okmetic’s bonding and thinning process, the device layer of the SOI wafer can be made much thicker than with competing SOI technologies, which gives more freedom to device design.
 The Bonded SOI wafer device layer can range from 1 μm to over 200 μm with standard thickness tolerance being ±0.5 µm and even ±0.1 µm with Enhanced SOI.
 Okmetic’s superior orientation accuracy capability can be utilized in both device layer and handle wafer, which enables smaller variation in customer’s device performance.
 Handle wafer thicknesses between 300 µm and 950 µm are possible and back surface can be polished or etched.
 Buried oxide is high quality thermally grown SiO2.

 BSOI wafers are optimal for variety of devices

-Okmetic BSOI wafer solutions are used e.g. for advanced pressure sensors, microfluidic components, MOEMS, flow sensors, actuators, 3-axis accelerometers, gyroscopes and silicon microphones.
-They also offer a new type of solution for the manufacture of high voltage devices such as gate drivers (IGBT/Power MOSFET), Battery and Power Management ICs etc., read more about our Power Management SOI wafers.
+Okmetic BSOI wafer solutions are used e.g. for pressure sensors, microfluidic devices, MOEMS, flow sensors, actuators, 3-axis accelerometers, gyroscopes and silicon speakers.
+SOI wafers are used more and more in the manufacture of gate drivers (IGBT/Power MOSFET), Battery and Power Management ICs etc., read more about our Power Management SOI wafers.
 In addition, SOI wafers usage is expanding into RF field, for the needs of which Okmetic has developed High Resistivity SOI wafers.
 The possibility to tailor and modify parameters helps reach the full potential of any design idea in advanced device development.
 BSOI wafers are now available as Terrace Free SOI wafers.

 Typical SOI specifications